InPK: Infusing Prior Knowledge into Prompt for Vision-Language Models: Methodology

 \subsubsection{Generation of Prior Knowledge}

 Regarding prior knowledge, relying solely on class names, especially for rare or ambiguous scientific terms, limits the model's ability to effectively associate these terms with visual information.
-Therefore, it is essential to incorporate attribute words related to each category alongside the class names.
+Therefore, it is essential to incorporate attribute words related to each category alongside the class names~\cite{kan2023knowledge}.
 In our method, prior knowledge includes both class names and class-specific attributes, enriching the model's semantic understanding and universal visual concepts brought by attributes that provide cross-class knowledge.
-We generate attribute words using GPT-4, leveraging its rich world knowledge and guide the process with a predefined instruction template that incorporates both the class name (fine-grained) and dataset name (coarse-grained).
-The template is as follows: “Please provide the discriminative features about the [fine class] for recognition among all [coarse class]”.
+We generate attribute words using GPT-4, leveraging its rich world knowledge, and guide the process with a predefined instruction template that incorporates both the class name and dataset name.
+The template is as follows: “Please provide the discriminative features about the [class name] for recognition”.
 This process yields the input \(\boldsymbol{G} = \{\boldsymbol{c_k, g_1, \dots, g_N}\}\), where \( \boldsymbol{c_k} \) denotes the class name for the \(k\)-th class, and \(\{\boldsymbol{g_1, \dots, g_N}\}\) represent \(N\) attribute words.
 Prior knowledge is generated offline, eliminating the need for training or inference time.
-Samples of these attribute words are provided in the supplementary material.